thoughtram/blog/_posts/2014-10-14-exploring-angular-1.3-one-time-bindings.md

 {% endraw %}
 {% endhighlight %}

 This works for all kind of typical Angular expressions you're used to use throughout your app.
-This means you can use them in `ng-repeat` expressions or even for directives that expose attributes that set up a two-way binding from the inside out.
+Which means you can use them in `ng-repeat` expressions or even for directives that expose attributes that set up a two-way binding from the inside out.
 From the outside you're able to just feed them with a one-time expression:

 {% highlight html %}
 {% raw %}